 What happens when a page is archived

 Archiving a page removes it from your page tree and stores it in the archive.
 Archived pages are excluded from quick search, advanced search, and analytics to keep those functions focused and relevant.
 However there's an option to include archived content in an advanced search.

 Links to archived pages will still work.
 These links will have an “Archived” lozenge next to it, letting users know it’s a link to an archived page.

 You’ll get an email notification if someone else archives a page you created.

 Archiving a page disables certain actions, some of which include page editing, commenting, and liking the page.
 This is designed to preserve the state of pages at the time they’re archived.
-To get this functionality back, simply restore the page from the archive.
+To get this functionality back, simply restore the pages from the archive.

 Find archived pages